CP1404/Practicals/prac_05/README.md

 are useful for things like working on new features or bug fixes, or in our case getting feedback.

 1. Open your PyCharm Practicals project.
-(If it\'s not already up to date on GitHub, then commit and push your current work now.)
+(If it's not already up to date on GitHub, then commit and push your current work now.)

-2. Create a branch called \"feedback\" by: **VCS \> Git \> Branches** then click **+ New Branch**
+2. Create a branch called "feedback" by: **VCS \> Git \> Branches** then click **+ New Branch**

 ![../../../../Desktop/Screen%20Shot%202016-07-10%20at%2010.12.34%20](../images/05image2.png)

-It may look like nothing happened, but your local repository now has a new branch, which is currently exactly the same as the \'master\' branch, and it is now the one that is \"checked out\".
+It may look like nothing happened, but your local repository now has a new branch, which is currently exactly the same as the 'master' branch, and it is now the one that is "checked out".
 See in the
 footer:

 ![](../images/05image3.png)